8 Health Problems That Can Be Improved with Strength Training

 Improve blood sugar management in type 2 diabetes

 In prevention and management of type 2 diabetes, exercise is key.
 After all, it helps your muscles soak up glucose from your blood and use it for energy.
 While cardio helps your body manage insulin, strength training makes it more sensitive to it, explains the American Diabetes Association.
 What’s more, it also helps you build muscle, and more muscle mass not only burns more calories, but it can also improve glucose control, points out a study in Nutrition & Metabolism.
 Your Rx?
 Both resistance and aerobic exercise will give you the well-rounded routine your body needs.
+(Be sure to learn more about the benefits of strength training as a diabetic.)

 Turn down the volume on anxiety